-Sunrise 2027: What is it — and why does it affect your business?
+Sunrise 2027: What is it – and why does it matter to your business?

-“Sunrise 2027” refers to the global introduction of 2D-barcode acceptance at the POS and PoC:
+“Sunrise 2027” refers to the global acceptance of 2D barcodes at POS and PoC:

-expected to be reliably readable by the end of 2027.
-2D codes combine GTIN, batch/lot, expiry date, and
+should be readable by end of 2027.
+2D codes combine GTIN, batch/lot, expiry date,

 Image: stock photo